fltk/fltk/README.CMake.txt

 ------

+The set(FLTK_DIR ...) command is a superhint to the find_package command.
+This is very useful if you don't install or have a non-standard install.
 The find_package command tells CMake to find the package FLTK, REQUIRED means that it is an error if it's not found.
 NO_MODULE tells it to search only for the FLTKConfig file, not using the FindFLTK.cmake supplied with CMake, which doesn't work with this version of FLTK.

-Once the package is found we include the ${FLTK_USE_FILE} which adds the FLTK include directories and library link information to its knowledge base.
-After that your programs will be able to find FLTK headers and when you link the fltk library, it automatically links the libraries fltk depends on.
+Once the package is found we include the ${FLTK_USE_FILE} which adds the FLTK include directories to its knowledge base.
+After that your programs will be able to find FLTK headers.

 The WIN32 in the add_executable tells your Windows compiler that this is a gui app.
 It is ignored on other platforms.

  LIBRARY NAMES
 ---------------